The communication complexity of the inevitable intersection problem

 \sect[s_intro]{Introduction}

-Unstructured search is a very basic computational paradigm and its natural example in the context of communication complexity is the \e{set disjointness problem}, sometimes called the \e{intersection problem}.
-Here every player receives a subset of $[n]$ and the goal is to decide whether the intersection of these subsets is empty.\fn {In the relational ``search version'' of the problem the goal is to find an element from the intersection when it is not empty -- usually the two versions are nearly-equivalent computationally.}
+Unstructured search is a basic computational paradigm and its natural instance in the context of communication complexity is the \e{intersection problem}.
+Here each player receives a subset of $[n]$ and the goal is \e{to decide whether the intersection of these subsets is empty} in the \e{decision version}, and \e{to find an element from the intersection when it is not empty} in the \e{search version} of the problem.
+The decision version is exactly the same as the well-known \e{set disjointness problem} (\Disj).
+The search version looks more demanding, but for most communication models the decision and the search version are, essentially, equivalent, as the search version can be reduced to a short series of decision instances (e.g., via binary search).

-The set disjointness problem is hard in most models of communication and understanding its complexity often comes down to proving a lower bound (e.g., see~\cite{BFS86_Co_Cl, KS87_The_Pr, R92_On_the}).
-Virtually all known lower bound methods are based on the \e{hardness of witnessing non-intersection of the input sets}: Informally, while it is easy to prove that the given subsets overlap (e.g., by pointing to an element from the intersection), it can be rather difficult to certify that the given subsets are disjoint; formally, disjointness is known to be hard even for the non-deterministic communication class NP.
-Due to the fact that a communication transcript can be used as a ``correctness certificate'' of the answer produced by a valid protocol, hardness of witnessing non-intersection implies a lower bound on the communication complexity of the set disjointness problem and a number of its modifications.

-Many lower bounds on the complexity of unstructured search that are based on the hardness of witnessing non-intersection can be viewed as addressing the question ``\e{What happens if the set of target elements is empty?}'' -- these approaches usually identify an ``embedded instance'' of the set disjointness problem and use it to argue hardness of the problem under consideration.
-These approaches often provide deep insight into the structure of the analysed problem; nevertheless, we feel that the ``origin of hardness'' of a search problem can be more subtle than that of disjointness:\ in particular, while disjointness remains hard even for NP, a successful search inherently produces a short witness, which makes it easy for NP.
-Accordingly, the possibility to deduce hardness of search problems from that of disjointness may be just an artefact of the definitions.